 Regulation of payments made to physicians who prescribe opioids can also be a powerful tool, said one regulator.
 These types of regulations encourage appropriate prescribing practices based on medical evidence.
 They tie payments for medical services to treatment guidelines and scientific evidence that the injured workers will benefit from the prescribing regimen.

 According to the regulators, injured workers who may not have access to specialized physicians, such as workers in more rural areas, may in some instances be susceptible to receiving more opioid prescriptions than workers who are treated by and have easier access to occupational medicine or pain management specialists.

-CDC Guideline for Prescribing Opioids for Chronic Pain3 helped steer physicians to safer prescribing practices, regulators noted.
-The new Guideline gives more weight to alternative, non-narcotic medications such as gabapentin.
+The 2016 CDC Guideline for Prescribing Opioids for Chronic Pain3 helped steer physicians to safer prescribing practices, regulators noted.
+The new guideline gives more weight to alternative, non-narcotic medications such as gabapentin.

 Transition to Non-Opioids/Alternatives

 Regulators cautioned that transitioning a patient from opioids to an alternative, non-opioid treatment is a process that should be afforded appropriate care and time.
 One unintended consequence of this change could be leading a habitual opioid user to seek illicit drugs to replace the morphine that their body has grown accustomed to.

 One regulator highlighted an example of success against this unintended consequence: an injured worker using medical marijuana instead of opioids and never going back to opioids.
 However, as marijuana remains illegal at the federal level and is classified as a Schedule I drug under the federal Controlled Substances Act, insurers may still be reluctant to reimburse for this alternative, he said.
 Allowing or requiring reimbursement of medical marijuana treatment for injured workers is a dynamic area, with state courts continuing to evaluate the law impacting the potential for such treatment in the future.4